ChAdV63.HIVconsv is in Phase 2 development as a therapeutic vaccine. (ChAdV63.HIVconsv has also been studied for HIV prevention.)

 For more details on the studies listed above, see the Health Professional version of this drug summary.

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of ChAdV63.HIVconsv listed above.BCN01 (NCT01712425):

 In this Phase 1 study, the majority of participants experienced side effects, which ranged from mild to moderate in intensity.
-Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.10RIVER (NCT02336074):
+Most of the side effects related to vaccination were temporary and went away within 3 days.
+Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.
+The most common side effect after vaccination was a general feeling of discomfort or illness.14RIVER (NCT02336074):

-In this Phase 2 study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.9,11 Seventy percent of these side effects were mild, 23% were moderate, and 3% were severe in intensity.
-In the group that only received ART, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.11 No serious side effects related to the study vaccines were reported.12
+In this Phase 2 study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
+Seventy percent of these side effects were mild, 23% were moderate, and 3% were severe in intensity.
+In the group that only received ART, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
+No serious side effects related to the study vaccines were reported.11,12,15

 Because ChAdV63.HIVconsv is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of ChAdV63.HIVconsv continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying ChAdV63.HIVconsv?